Why Our Church?

 We are a church that connects people to Jesus

 St. Paul Lutheran Church is a community of believers gathered together by God through the Word and the Sacraments.
 Our mission is to connect people to Jesus, to each other, and to their neighbors through acts of service.

-Get up to date with Youth News by Mike Hausch, The Librarian has some interesting suggestions, and an intriguing piece from Tim Hurst.
-Of course the October daily readings and calendar are here also. https://stpaulhamburg.com/wp-content/uploads/2019/10/St-Paul-October-2019-Newsletter-edited.pdfMORE
+Get up to date with Youth News by Mike Hausch, Jean Schneider has some interesting materials in the Library, and Tim Hurst shares his insights on Communications.
+Of course, the December daily readings and calendar are here also. https://stpaulhamburg.com/wp-content/uploads/2019/12/St-Paul-December-2019-Newsletter-1.pdfMORE

 Intentional Interim Pastor Bob Riggs